veertuinc/anka-docs/Plugins and Integrations/Controller + Registry/jenkins.md

 3. (Optional) Set **Node/Agent Description**

 4. Select the **SSH** or **JNLP** method for connection between Jenkins and your Anka VMs.

     - SSH: You'll need to add the proper user credentials to Jenkins.
 If you're using the default user on the VM, use the user: `anka` and pass: `admin`.
     - JNLP: This method downloads an agent.jar and the slave-agent.jnlp file from the **Jenkins URL** you've set in your System Configuration into the VM.
 If the Jenkins URL doesn't resolve inside of the VM (like if it's set to http://localhost), you won't be able to use JNLP. _If you're seeing any problems post-creation of the agent inside of Jenkins, check the running VMs `/tmp/log.txt` for errors._

+{{< hint info >}}
+###### **Launch Methods Explained**
+  - SSH: Requires that your VM has a forwarded guest port of 22 to the host.
+Jenkins will SSH into the (ssh-slaves plugin) VM once it's running and execute `java` to establish the communication.
+  - JNLP: This will start the VM using a "startup_script" that downloads the agent.jar from jenkins using the primary Jenkins URL you've set and then communicate with Jenkins over the inbound agent port Jenkins provides (editable under `Configure Global Security > TCP port for inbound agents`).
+This does not need SSH.

+{{< /hint >}}

 5. (Optional) Set **Maximum Allowed Nodes/Agents** if you need to limit the amount of agents that any jobs are allowed to start.